-The IASB has published the following new or amended standards and interpretations that are not yet effective and thus have not yet been applied by the Group.
+The Digia Group has not yet applied the following new or revised standards and interpretations published by the IASB.
 The Group will introduce each standard and interpretation as of its effective date or, if the effective date is some other date than the first day of the fiscal period, as of the beginning of the fiscal period following the effective date.

 * = The regulation has not been approved for application within the EU on 31 December 2015.